With Treatment

 Services provided:

-Ethos Foundation is an inpatient addiction treatment facility in Alexandria, VA that is located in the 22314 zip code.
-It accommodates transitional-age young adults, rehab for teenagers and rehab for adult women.
+Ethos Foundation is a residential substance abuse treatment center in Alexandria, VA that is located in the 22314 zip code.
+Ethos Foundation offers Mental health services, Case management and Social skills development.
+It offers services to men and women.

 Address: 225 North Washington Street, Suite 3-A, Alexandria, VA 22314 in Alexandria City County